faneder/taiwan-labor-force-visualization/README.md

 # taiwan-labor-force-visualization
 Analyzing data sets using Python Pandas and visualize data using Plotly.
-It demonstrate how many people apply for unemployment benefits in taiwan.
+It demonstrates how many people apply for unemployment benefits in taiwan.

 ### demo